 Q: Which pays my medical bills first?

-A: Personal injury protection pays your medical bills first.
+Personal Injury Protection, or PIP, pays your medical bills first.
 As a driver in Florida, you are required to have at least $10,000 of this type of coverage.
 This coverage pays for your injuries in a car accident up until the amount you have insured.
 The workers compensation system then works with your insurance carrier to coordinate benefits as the law specifies.

 Q: What if a drunk driver hit and injured me while I was driving on company time?
 Does that affect my claim?

-A: In these cases, you may have 3 or more claims.
-First there is workers' comp, since you were injured while working.
-Then comes the personal injury protection claim because you were in a car accident and injured.
-Since the other driver was being negligent, then you can also file a suit against them personally.
-If you have experienced an accident while driving due to a drunk driver, defective product, or roadside hazard, contact our offices today.
-The Coye Law Firm can examine all areas of liability in your case and help you get the benefits you need.
+In these cases, you may have 3 or more claims.
+First, you have a workers' comp claim since you were injured while on the job.
+You have a PIP claim because you were in a car accident and injured.
+And since the other driver was being negligent, you can also file a suit against them personally.

 Q: What if I am injured in an accident that I caused on company time?
 Do I still get workers' compensation?